-Emma Gibson, junior
+Emma Gibson, senior

 Emma Gibson is a Musical Arts major from Wimberley, TX, a small town equidistant from Austin and San Antonio in the beautiful Texas Hill Country.
 Emma spent the first 14 years of her life in Cold Spring, New York, where she started playing the trombone in 4th grade, taking lessons at the nearby West Point Military Academy.
 In high school, Emma directed her marching band as the assistant drum major, and played with the Starlight Symphony Orchestra, a regional orchestra based in Wimberley.
 She also enjoyed competing in ATSSB Concert Band and UIL Solo and Ensemble competitions, reaching the state level for both.
 Here at Vanderbilt, when she is not playing trombone, Emma enjoys reading, painting, sewing, scrolling the internet and watching bad sci-fi and horror movies.
 She is also involved with Vanderbilt Lambda Association.
 After her time at Vandy, she hopes to continue on to law school.
 Her trombone teachers have included Master Sgt.
 Martin Tyce of the West Point Band, Robert C. Tull, formerly of the Austin Symphony, and now, of course, Professor Wilson.

-Brian Entwistle, sophomore
+Brian Entwistle, junior

-Liam Long, sophomore
+Liam Long, junior

 Samuel Anderson is a trombone performance major from Greenwood, SC.
 In high school he studied with Dr. David Hamilton at the SC Governor’s School for the Arts and Humanities.
 He has performed with ensembles and honor bands such as Sound of America, SC Youth Wind Symphony, Greenville County Youth Orchestra, and has been a member of the SC All-State Orchestra, Wind Ensemble, and Jazz Band.
 Outside of music, he enjoys teaching and studying martial arts, and watching movies and television shows of any sort.

-Chase Coffey, freshman
+Chase Coffey, sophomore

 My name is Chase Coffey.
 I’m a Musical Arts major planning to double major in Computer Science.
 I’m from Nashville, Tennessee where I attended Hume-Fogg Academic High School and studied under Richard Ripani and Oscar Utterstrom for the past four years.
 My background is primarily in jazz, as I made the TMEA All-State Jazz Band last year and have studied it rather extensively over my high school career, however I love classical music and I’m looking forward to being thrown into a vast genre of fantastic music over these next four years.
 I also hope to put an emphasis on composition during my time at Blair.
 I generally spend my free time writing, playing guitar, or playing frisbee.

-Matt Herrmann, freshman
+Matt Herrmann, sophomore

 Matt is from Katy, Texas, a suburb west of Houston.
-He has been playing trombone since he was 11 and also taught himself guitar and took piano lessons for 3 years.
+He has been playing trombone since he was 11, taught himself guitar, and took piano lessons for three years.
 In high school, Matt participated in many music related classes including jazz band, symphony orchestra, choir and band, in which he was a drum major.
 He had the privilege of performing at the Midwest Clinic in Chicago two times.
-In his spare time, he enjoys listening to music, doing random things with friends and tossing a Frisbee around.
-Matt is excited to be studying with THE Jeremy Wilson and to learn from him.
-Go ‘Dores!
+In his spare time, he enjoys listening to music, doing random things with friends, and working out.
+Matt plans to continue trombone performance at a graduate level after his time at Vanderbilt.

-Matt Rafferty, freshman
+Matt Rafferty, sophomore

-Josiah Williams, freshman
+Josiah Williams, sophomore